klaro115/FragEngine/Documentation/Formats/FSHA Format Spec.md

 The file header contains a file format version number.
 For future versions of the format, it is possible that additional headers or sections may be added to the format's structure.
 These may be mapped directly within the extra headers section, and have their data located in new sections after the compiled data section.
 All minor versions within a same major version should remain interoperable and garantee at least basic functionality.

+While there is nothing stopping anyone from packing all sections of the format as tightly as possible, the implementation for the Fragment engine uses the ASCII string `"########\r\n"` to separate them.
+While this adds around 30 bytes to average file size, it makes the files ever so slightly more human-readable.

 ### 1. File Header